Locally finitely presented and coherent hearts: Introduction

 \section{Introduction}

 $t$-Structures were introduced by Beilinson, Bernstein and Deligne \cite{BBD} in their study of perverse sheaves over an algebraic or analytic variety.
-A $t$-structure in an ambient triangulated category $\mathcal{D}$ is a pair $\tau=(\mathcal{U},\mathcal{W})$ of full subcategories satisfying some axioms (see Definition \ref{def.$t$-structure}).
-The key point is that the intersection $\mathcal{H}=\mathcal{U}\cap\mathcal{W}$, called the heart of the $t$-structure, is an Abelian category on which the short exact sequences are the triangles in $\mathcal{D}$ with their three vertices in $\mathcal{H}$.
-Moreover, such an Abelian category comes with a cohomological functor $H_\tau^0\colon\mathcal{D}\longrightarrow\mathcal{H}$, a fact which allows the development of a sort of intrinsic (co)homology theory in $\mathcal{D}$ where the objects of (co)homology are themselves objects of $\mathcal{D}$.
-Under some nondegeneracy and boundedness hypotheses on $\tau$, one can even recovers the structure of $\mathcal{D}$ out from $\tau$.
+A $t$-structure in an ambient triangulated category $\mathcal{D}$ is a pair $\tau=(\mathcal{U},\mathcal{W})$ of full subcategories satisfying some axioms (see Definition~\ref{def.$t$-structure}).
+The key point is that the intersection $\mathcal{H}=\mathcal{U}\cap\mathcal{W}$, called the heart of the $t$-structure, is an Abelian category whose short exact sequences are the triangles in $\mathcal{D}$ with the three vertices in $\mathcal{H}$.
+Moreover, such an Abelian category comes with a cohomological functor $H_\tau^0\colon\mathcal{D}\to\mathcal{H}$, allowing for the development of an intrinsic cohomology theory in $\mathcal{D}$, with cohomologies in $\H\subseteq \D$.
+Under suitable non-degeneracy and boundedness hypotheses on $\tau$, one can even recover the structure of $\mathcal{D}$ out of $\tau$.